 Though Everest Base Camp trek is very accessible and doable for most people without prior trekking experience, the EBC trek should not be underestimated.

 You don’t need to be a super athlete to complete the Everest Base Camp trek.
-But you need to take a common sense approach to your training and give your body adequate time to prepare for what is ahead.
+But you need to take a common sense approach to your training for Everest base camp hike and give your body adequate time to prepare for what is ahead.

 Before you actually start your training program, take some time to explore the trail.
 As you’ve probably realized by now, different trails have a different level of difficulty.
 Everest Base Camp trek is a trek with a medium level of difficulty.

 Additional info: Popular Trails in Everest Region: Jiri to Everest Base Camp Trek, Everest Base camp Trek via Gokyo Lake, Everest Three High Passes Trek If you are not very fit at all, then you can start a sensible training program six to twelve months in advance is not “too early”.

 If you are already reasonably fit i.e. currently involved in running sports, then you’re already halfway there.

 In this Everest Base Camp Training Program article I’ve outlined the five things you can do to be perfectly prepared for your trek.

 Aerobic Training for Everest Base Camp Trek